ForgeRock/forgeops/docker/gatling/README.md

 * Get administrative passwords by running the `forgeops info` command.

-* The simulations that require provisioning to IDM also need the secrets for the `idm-provisioning` OAuth2 client.
+* The simulations that require provisioning to PingIDM also need the secrets for the `idm-provisioning` OAuth2 client.
 Obtain them by running:
   ```
   kubectl exec -it am-6f95c6bd4-vlsgn -- env | grep IDM_PROVISIONING_CLIENT_SECRET`